advance100/doc_webpack/webpack-dev-server.md

 * add an entry point to the webpack configuration: `webpack/hot/dev-server`.
 * add the `new webpack.HotModuleReplacementPlugin()` to the webpack configuration.
-* add `hot: true` the the webpack-dev-server configuration to enable HMR on the server.
+* add `hot: true` to the webpack-dev-server configuration to enable HMR on the server.

 I. e. with the above configuration: